vparpoil/xlsx-export-site/docs/tutorial-basics/prepare-json-data.md

     "_output_name": `Export-contacts.xlsx`,
     // this is unused yet
     "_template_file": "contacts_template.xlsx",
-    // name of the XLS template file to use
+    // name of the XLS template file to use, either :
+    // - the URL of the file hosted in a public URL : https://bucket.s3.amazonaws.com/file.xlsx
+    // - the name of the file that you uploaded in the API dashboard : file.xlsx

     // define an array of worksheets to work on "_sheets": [